Edil-Omirbekuly/oss-assignment/README.md

 # Network Scanner and Traffic Analysis

 This script allows you to scan a network for open ports and perform traffic analysis on a specific IP address.
-It uses the `nmap` library for network scanning, the `scapy` library for packet sniffing and "requests" library for password cracking.
+It uses the `nmap` library for network scanning, the `scapy` library for packet sniffing and `requests` library for password cracking.

 ## Prerequisites